AFTIA/aemcs-wknd-forms/README.md

 **Note:** Adobe Sign requires HTTPS in order to be configured, users can refer to `Configure Adobe Sign (HTTPS) alternative` for a quick HTTPS configuration of the AEM server.

 ## AFC Config

+In order to enable the AFC configurations users will need to create an IMS Configuration on their local instance of AEM, users can follow these instructions (https://experienceleague.adobe.com/docs/aem-forms-automated-conversion-service/using/configure-service.html?lang=en#adduseranddevs).

+**Note:** For cloud instances users should be using the Adobe Admin Console to create their Automated Forms Conversion Service configurations.